Afghan diaspora: South Asia

+As of June 2026, an estimated 1.73 million Afghans remain in Pakistan.
+Majority of them were born and raised in Pakistan.
+They have been ordered to leave Pakistan or face deportation.
+The cities of Peshawar and Quetta historically had the largest number of Afghans.

 Around 15,806 Afghans reside in India, mostly in the capital Delhi.
 A small number also reside in Nepal.
 Most of these fled Afghanistan as refugees but came to the capital Kathmandu via Delhi in search of job opportunities.